-The vendor directory of New York Magazine is the only press that generates actual new business inquiries.
-I am not looking to be famous – I just want to run the best business and generate the most revenue possible.
-For these purposes, the most useful press is to have our real weddings featured.
-This is the hardest press to get, but if a wedding runs in a magazine or blog, prospective clients can really see what we do and can easily get a sense of our style, price point and vibe.
+Before Vogue and Harper’s Bazaar lists came out, the vendor directory of New York Magazine was the only press that generated actual new business inquiries.
+I find that to generate the most revenue possible, the most useful press is having our real weddings featured.
+If a wedding runs in a magazine or blog, prospective clients can really see what we do and can easily get a sense of our style, price point and vibe.

 How were you able to get featured?

-I try to be as prepared as possible to respond to press inquiries and I’ve definitely donated time to design photo shoots or industry events to create content for media.
+I try to be as prepared as possible to respond to press inquiries and I’ve definitely donated time to design photo shoots or industry events to create content for the media.
 But I never really sought out press.
-I have built relationships with editors and producers over the years, but initially, they came to me because they were in need of information or photos in order to fill their pages or their air time.
-I served as a resource, and I think I did a decent job, so they came back for more.
+I have built relationships with editors and producers over the years, but initially, they came to me because they were in need of information or photos in order to fill their pages or air time.
+I served as a resource, and I think I did a decent job because they came back for more.